Melanoma Pathology — Understanding Your Report

 The following factors may be present on your report:

-Tumor thickness as defined by the Breslow's Depth of Invasion is the most important determinant of prognosis for melanoma.
-Increased tumor thickness is correlated with metastasis and poorer prognosis.
+Tumor thickness as defined by the Breslow's Depth of Invasion is the most important determinant of prognosis, or outcome, for melanoma.
+Increased tumor thickness is correlated with metastases and poorer prognosis.
 The Breslow thickness is a better melanoma stage diagnostic indicator than the Clark’s level; it is a continuous variable and more accurate in its determinations.

 The Breslow thickness is a measure (in millimeters) of the vertical depth of the tumor measured from the granular cell (very top) layer downward.
 An instrument called an Ocular Micrometer is used to measure the thickness of the excised tumor.